Medicaid and CHIP Policy

 Addressing Social Determinants of Health through Behavioral Health-focused 1115 Waivers: Implementation Lessons from Six States

-Through the Robert Wood Johnson Foundation’s “Research in Transforming Health” program, SHADAC researchers conducted a study to understand how three states—Illinois, Texas, and Washington— were addressing the needs of justice-involved populations through implementation of Section 1115 Medicaid waiver programs.
+Through the Robert Wood Johnson Foundation’s (RWJF) “Research in Transforming Health” program, SHADAC researchers conducted a study to understand how three states—Illinois, Texas, and Washington—were addressing the needs of justice-involved populations through implementation of Section 1115 Medicaid waiver programs.
 The specific aim of the study was to identify promising practices and lessons learned related to the development, implementation, and management of these innovative behavioral health policies with the purpose of informing policy development in states considering similar 1115 waivers.

 Evaluation of the Implementation of Section 1115 Medicaid Expansion Waivers

 SHADAC was commissioned by the Medicaid and CHIP Payment and Access Commission (MACPAC) to conduct an analysis of how four states implemented Section 1115 Medicaid expansion waivers.
 SHADAC examined how these four states--Arkansas, Indiana, Iowa, and Michigan--approached the implementation of key provisions of their waivers, including exchange plan premium assistance, enrollee contribution requirements, health savings accounts, healthy behavior incentives, and graduated copayments for emergency department use.